Neural Logistic Bandits: Neural Logistic Bandits with Improved UCB

-Next, to improve readability, we summarize the conditions for the upcoming theorems and lemmas: \begin{condition} Suppose \Cref{ass:kappa,ass:eig,ass:std} hold (a formal definition of \Cref{ass:kappa} is deferred to \Cref{ass:kappa_formal}).
-The width $m$ is large enough to control the estimation error of the NN (details are deferred to \Cref{eq:m}).
+Next, to improve readability, we summarize the conditions for the upcoming theorems and lemmas: \begin{condition} Suppose Assumptions \ref{ass:kappa}, \ref{ass:eig} and \ref{ass:std} hold (a formal definition of Assumption \ref{ass:kappa} is deferred to Assumption \ref{ass:kappa_formal}).
+The width $m$ is large enough to control the estimation error of the NN (details are deferred to Condition \ref{eq:m}).
 Set $S$ as a norm parameter satisfying $S\geq\sqrt{2\mathbf{h}^\top\mathbf{H}^{-1}\mathbf{h}}$.
 The regularization parameter $\lambda_t$ follows the update rule in \Cref{eq:lambda}.
 For training the NN, set the number of gradient descent iterations as $J=2\log(\lambda_t S/(\sqrt{T}\lambda_t + C_4 T^{3/2} L))TL/\lambda_t$, and the step size as $\eta=C_5(mTL+m\lambda_t)^{-1}$ for some absolute constants $C_4, C_5>0$. \end{condition}

+In particular, when $m$ is sufficiently large, we observe that the true reward function $h(x)$ behaves like a linear function (see Lemma \ref{lem:true}).
+Then, using the tail inequality given in Theorem \ref{thm:main} and the update rule for \(\lambda_t\), we obtain the following data‑ and variance-adaptive concentration inequality between \(\theta_t\) and \(\theta^*\):